Daniishhhhh/healthcare-ai-assistant/README.md

 frontend/index.html

-or use Live Server.
+(or use Live Server)

 🌍 Future Enhancements

 WhatsApp chatbot integration

-PHC appointment booking
+PHC appointment booking system

 Regional language expansion

-Offline AI model support
+Offline AI support

-Doctor teleconsultation
+Telemedicine integration

-Medical image analysis
+Health record storage

 ⚠️ Medical Disclaimer

-This system provides educational and informational guidance only.
+This system provides informational and educational guidance only.

 It does NOT: